Field Trips: High School

 Nature in Agriculture

 Organic agriculture aims to produce healthy food in a healthy environment.
 Farmers depend on the natural environment in and around their farms.
-Ponder the impacts that farms and the surrounding ecosystems have on one another.
+Consider the impacts that farms and the surrounding ecosystems have on one another.
 Students will learn about how farmers work with the cycles in nature to improve their farm systems.

 Digging Deeper into the Secrets of Soil

 There is a world beneath our feet.
-Let’s explore the diversity of life in the soil and the role these organisms play in growing food.
+Explore the diversity of life in the soil and the role these organisms play in growing food.
 Many farmers design their practices with soil life in mind.
 Discover how they care for this valuable resource and how you can help return vital nutrients to the soil by composting at home or school.
-From seeds to plants to soil, let’s get our hands dirty and explore soil and the nutrients that cycle through it and into plants.
+From seeds to plants to soil, let’s get our hands dirty and explore soil, soil structures, and the nutrients that cycle through it and into plants.

 Organic Agriculture, Global Climate, and Sustainability